Stonelinks/Stoolbotics/docs/intro.md

 ####From Source
 If you're feeling more adventerous, or want to develop stoolbotics for Windows, you can still run the simulator through python.
 You will need to install a few dependencies though.
 You will need to have python (2.7 works best), numpy, PyOpenGL and (optionally) the python imaging library (PIL) installed.
 If you choose not to install PIL, the only functionality that will be effected is the ability to take screenshots from within the simulator.

-Once you have everything above installed, you should [download the latest zip](https://github.com/Stonelinks/Stoolbotics/zipball/master) of our repository.
+Once you have everything above installed, you should [download the latest zip](https://github.com/Stonelinks/Stoolbotics/zipball/master) of our code repository.
 Once you have it downloaded, just unzip and run <code>python simulator.py</code> in the simulator directory.

 ###For Linux